metalbear-co/mirrord.dev/content/docs/managing-mirrord/license-server/index.md

 tags: ["enterprise"]
 ---

-License server allows you manage the license in a single place but for multiple operators installed on different or ephemeral clusters whilst keeping all commuications internal.
-This is usefull for Air-Gapped clusters or ones with restricted networking.
+The license server enables you to manage your organization’s seats without sending any data to mirrord’s servers.
+It can aggregate license metrics from multiple operators (useful if you’re running mirrord across multiple clusters) and provides visibility into seat usage across your organization.

 ## Basic Setup

-License server is currently bundled with the operator image just under `license-server` command.
+The license server is currently bundled with the operator image just under `license-server` command.

 For example:
 ```bash